An article in New Blackfriars: "Three Rival Versions on Monetary Enquiry: Symbol, Treasure Token". Available to subscribers here

 The modern contribution to the economy, including the life of labour, were long in coming.
 The industrial revolution followed the intellectual, artistic and political revolutions (although it preceded the sexual revolution), and in the first few generations of industrialisation, the new labour was predominantly wretched.
 In retrospect, though, I think it is clear that the modern spirit is actually fairly well-suited for economic life, which is the most material and least spiritual of all human activities.
 The tendency of critics of modernity to focus only on economic harm—the genuine depredations of consumerism, profit-hunger and economically smothering governments—seems to me misguided.
 The modern economy, including the life of labour, still has many shadows, but there are far darker patches in many other parts of modern life.

 I say a few words on France24 about being Jewish, American, British, German and European.
 A nice piece of film-making: http://bit.ly/2CBqkc3

 Also of possible interest, my columns for Reuters Breakingviews:

-Welcome to the website of Edward Hadas, economist, journalist, author, financial analyst and thoughtful Catholic.
-On this site you will find information about my latest books, as well as articles ranging over such topics as the moral and ethical basis for economics, a Christian understanding of my own Jewish heritage, and the current financial crisis.
+Welcome to the website of Edward Hadas, Research Fellow at Blackfriars Hall, Oxford, economist, journalist, author, financial analyst and thoughtful Catholic.
+On this site you will find information about my latest books, as well as articles ranging over such topics as the moral and ethical basis for economics, a Christian understanding of my own Jewish heritage, and the financial crisis.

 Note: All material on this site is copyright © Edward Hadas.
 All rights reserved.